TV Jargons

 Iris The amount of light transmitted through a lens is controlled by an adjustable diaphragm, or iris, located in the lens barrel.
 The opening is referred to as the aperture, and the size of the aperture is controlled by rotating the aperture control ring on the lens barrel.
 The graduations on the lens barrel are expressed as the f-number

-Jack A receptacle or a plug connector for the input or output circuits of an audio or video device.
+plug connector for the input or output circuits of an audio or video

 Jitter Small and rapid variations in a waveform due to mechanical disturbances, changes in the characteristics of components, supply voltages.